pburkholder/blog/chef_cookbook_clean.md

 In a pinch, you can throw more resources at the problem, increasing the timeouts and the threads available to the chef server.
 This is only a short-term stop-gap.
 As you update more cookbooks, you'll soon be back to your earlier pain.

-Good luck finding where to change those settings, as the `omnibus-chef-server` project (https://github.com/opscode/omnibus-chef-server) has an attribute defined for `default['chef_server']['erchef']['depsolver_timeout']`, but that attibute isn't used anywhere.
+Good luck finding where to change those settings, as the `omnibus-chef-server` project (https://github.com/opscode/omnibus-chef-server) has an attribute defined for `default['chef_server']['erchef']['depsolver_timeout']`, but that attibute isn't used anywhere &star;.

 What you need to do is edit `/var/opt/chef-server/erchef/etc/app.config` to change the `depsolver_timeout` (under the `chef_objects` key) and the `max_count` under the `pooler` key, as show in this diff where the timeout goes to 10,000 ms, and the worker count is bumped to 12: